PKBech/PRJNA928313/README.md

-This Github repository includes the analytical procedures to generate results that are reported in Bech et al. 2023 (unpublished).
+This Github repository includes the analytical and statistical procedures to generate results that are reported in Bech et al. 2023 (unpublished).

 ### BioProject Ass.
 PRJNA928313
 # Succession of microbial community composition mirrors the secondary metabolite potential during marine biofilm development